 It acts by stimulating the nervous system, and is mainly used to treat musculoskeletal pain but is also effective for post-operative pain and nausea.

 What’s the difference between Western and traditional Chinese acupuncture?

 While Western medical acupuncture has evolved from traditional Chinese techniques, its practitioners no longer adhere to concepts such as Yin/Yang and circulation of qi, and regard acupuncture as part of conventional medicine rather than a complete “alternative medical system”.

 Traditional Chinese acupuncture is based on the belief that it can restore the flow of Qi, an ‘energy’ that flows through your body, while western medical acupuncture is evidence-based and is only administered after a full diagnosis.
 The western model uses anatomy, physiology and current medical models.

 Which of our practitioners can treat using acupuncture?

-Five of our physical therapy practitioners are qualified to provide Western medical acupuncture as part of their treatment programme.
+Three of our physical therapy practitioners are qualified to provide Western medical acupuncture as part of their treatment programme.
 Please book a regular physiotherapy/osteopathy assessment and let the practitioner know that you are interested in a Dry Needling / Acupuncture treatment.